HS Posts

 Prerequisite: Basic instrument proficiency

-The High School Band is a music ensemble based on the combination of rhythm section and traditional wind band instrumentation including flute, oboe, clarinet, sax, trumpet, trombone, french horn, baritone, tuba, percussion, and electric bass.
+The High School Band is a music ensemble based on the combination of rhythm section and traditional wind band instrumentation including flute, oboe, clarinet, sax, trumpet, trombone, french horn, baritone, tuba,bassoon, percussion, and electric bass.
 Students in band create, connect, perform and respond to a wide variety of music from various genres of music.
 Units on composing, music theory, and performance skills are integral.
 We work on our individual instrument skills to improve musicality.
 We work as a group on our ensemble skills.
 In addition we contribute to the school community with our music performances.
-Any student may sign up for Band though previous experience with an instrument is expected.
+Any student may sign up for Band though at least one year of experience is required.

 Chorus